john-abou/README-generator/README.md

 - [Questions](#questions)

 ## Description
-Learning how to use node.js, built-in libraries and external libraries.
-Specifically, learning how to use fs and inquirer to accept user input and write/read files all from the terminal.
-Done using node.js.
+Program to create professional readme files.
+Made using node.js, fs module and inquirer module.

 ## Installation
-The project can be installed from github.
-Clone, fork, download a zip.
-Pick your poison
+From github.

 ## Usage
-They can use my project to create custom readme's for their repositories/projects
+Run the file from the command line to be prompted for readme questions.
+The program will autopopulate your readme based on your responses.

 ## License
 This project is licensed under the MIT License.